hombremuchacho/docs/source/index.html.md

 If you do not wish to override any RADIUS attributes, you may simply respond with "OK" or {} (an empty JSON object).

-You should give timely responses as Turnstyle's captive portal will wait up to several seconds for them before continuing to sign a user in.
+You should give timely responses as Yelp WiFi's captive portal will wait up to several seconds for them before continuing to sign a user in.
 Note that additional fields may be present in the "user" object of the JSON sent depending on venue geography (example: AirMiles)